josedev-union/tvk-plugins/README.md

-# Miro Web
+# Dentrino Web
-Web user-friendly interface to the smile enhancement image service named Miro Smiles.
+Web user-friendly interface to the smile enhancement image service named Dentrino Smiles.

 **Embeddable Web Component**: Code snippet that dentists can embed on their page to allow their potential clients to enhance a personal smile photo.
 (For now is the only existent component)